beymaxios/INAV-CrossDevice-gcs/README.md

 # INAV GCS
 Lightweight Cross-Platform Ground Control Station for **INAV Firmware**

-INAV Web GCS is a lightweight cross-platform **Ground Control Station (GCS)** for INAV flight controllers.

 It provides a modern **map-based mission planner**, **live telemetry**, and multiple connection methods including **USB**, **LoRa telemetry**, and **WiFi bridges**.

 The project is built using modern web technologies and runs on: